Evamel/Exercice-Cadavre-Exquis-Eva/README.md

 * Birds
 * Other rabbits

-Everyday he went to the market in [London] (https://fr.wikipedia.org/wiki/Londres).
+Everyday he went to the market in [London](https://fr.wikipedia.org/wiki/Londres).
 But one day, everything went wrong...